easypanel-io/website/docs/01-quickstarts/02-express/index.md

 # Express.js

 Express.js is a popular web application framework built with Node.js, providing a minimalist and flexible approach for developing web applications.
 Easypanel is a user-friendly web hosting control panel that simplifies server management, including the deployment and configuration of web applications.
-This tutorial will guide you through the process of deploying an Express.js application on Easypanel, making it accessible via a public URL.
+This guide will take you through the process of deploying an Express.js application on Easypanel, making it accessible via a public URL.

 ## Prerequisites